Jason Snell (writer)

-Jason Snell (born October 6, 1970 in Oakland, California) is an American writer, editor, and podcaster whose professional career has been split between covering technology—heavily focused on Apple Inc.'s Macintosh computers, iPhones, and services—and pop culture.
+Jason Snell (born October 6, 1970 in Oakland, California) is an American writer, editor, and podcaster who covers technology—heavily focused on Apple Inc.'s Macintosh computers, iPhones, and services—and pop culture.
 Snell was an early Internet publisher, producing the fiction journal InterText, as well as creating or editing several other early Internet magazines and websites.
-He served in a variety of editorial positions at IDG during more than 25 years, including as editor-in-chief of Macworld magazine.
-He finished up his IDG tenure serving as the senior vice president of IDG Consumer & Small Business Publishing (CSMB).
+He served in a variety of editorial positions at IDG during more than 25 years, including as editor-in-chief of Macworld magazine, ultimately becoming senior vice president of IDG Consumer & Small Business Publishing (CSMB).
 He continues to write a weekly column at Macworld.

-In 2014 Snell left Macworld and created Six Colors, a website that continues his coverage of technology and Apple products.
-He owns and operates the award-winning podcast network, The Incomparable, focused on panel discussions of a broad range of pop-culture, as well as offering a dedicated game-show podcast.
+In 2014 Snell left Macworld and created Six Colors, a website that covers technology and Apple products.
+He owns and operates the podcast network, The Incomparable, focused on panel discussions of pop-culture, as well as a dedicated game-show podcast.

 Biography

-Snell grew up in the small town of Sonora, California, graduating from Sonora Union High School in 1988.
+Snell grew up in Sonora, California, graduating from Sonora Union High School in 1988.
 He attended Revelle College at the University of California, San Diego, working for three years on the staff of the UCSD Guardian newspaper.